ProfessorQu/TooManyStalkers/README.md

 # TooManyStalkers
+This is a [Starcraft 2](https://starcraft2.com/en-us/) bot that I made in one week and then refined.

 Did you ever think: "I wish there were more Stalkers"?
 Well, now there's too many!

 [The Github repository](https://github.com/ProfessorQu/TooManyStalkers).